petere/overhead/examples/example.md

 ## Little code, lots of features

-- keyboard and mouse navigation
+- keyboard, mouse, and touch navigation
 - supports some presenter remotes (if they produce key events)
 - easy full screen mode
 - direct links to slides (URL fragments)